neghoda/how-to-build-websockets-in-go/yalantis.com.md

 ### Network socket&nbsp;
 A network socket, or simply a socket, serves as an internal endpoint for exchanging data between applications running on the same computer or on different computers on the same network.&nbsp;

 Sockets are a key part of Unix and Windows-based operating systems, and they make it easier for developers to create network-enabled software.
 Instead of constructing network connections from scratch, app developers can include sockets in their programs.
-Since network sockets are used for a number of different network protocols (HTTP, FTP, etc.), several sockets can be used simultaneously.
+Since network sockets are used for several network protocols (HTTP, FTP, etc.), multiple sockets can be used simultaneously.

-Sockets are created and used with a set of function calls, which are sometimes referred to as a socket’s application programming interface ([API](https://searchapparchitecture.techtarget.com/definition/application-program-interface-API)).
-Thanks to function calls, sockets can be opened just like regular files.&nbsp;
+Sockets are created and used with a set of function calls, defined by sockets application programming interface ([API](https://searchapparchitecture.techtarget.com/definition/application-program-interface-API)).&nbsp;

 There are several types of network sockets: